Fund for Environmental Journalism

 - Your paid work involves lobbying, media relations or public relations on environment-related issues.

-- You have an open FEJ grant (i.e., you have not submitted your final narrative and financial report for a prior FEJ grant).
+- You have an open grant from any previous year, i.e., you have not submitted your final narrative and financial report for a prior FEJ grant.

 HOW DO I APPLY?